apache/flink/docs/dev/table/tableApi.md

 Group window aggregates group rows into finite groups based on time or row-count intervals and evaluate aggregation functions once per group.
 For batch tables, windows are a convenient shortcut to group records by time intervals.

-Windows are defined using the `window(w: Window)` clause and require an alias, which is specified using the `as` clause.
+Windows are defined using the `window(w: GroupWindow)` clause and require an alias, which is specified using the `as` clause.
 In order to group a table by a window, the window alias must be referenced in the `groupBy(...)` clause like a regular grouping attribute.
 The following example shows how to define a window aggregation on a table.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
 Table table = input
-  .window([Window w].as("w"))  // define window with alias w
+  .window([GroupWindow w].as("w"))  // define window with alias w
   .groupBy("w")  // group the table by window w .select("b.sum");  // aggregate
 {% endhighlight %}